mobilerast/ssr-generator/readme.md

-SSR Generator able to save your website as a rendered html.
+SSR Generator is able to save your website as a rendered HTML.
+SSR For Angular, React.js, Vue.js.

-The purpose of this development making your Single Page App more seo friendly and more indexable by Search engines.
+The purpose of this development making your Single Page App more SEO-friendly and more indexable by Search engines.

+If you're limited to develop pre-rendering you could consider this solution to serve your content for search engines.

 1) fill out the my-website-urls.json